antonpernisch/antonpernisch/README.md

 ### Hi there, I'm [esec!](https://esec.sk) 👋

-Hi, I'm Anton Pernisch (esec), a passionate self-taught software developer and IT professional.
+Hi, I'm Anton Pernisch (esec), a passionate IT manager, IT professional and software & systems engineer.

 **Languages and Tools:**